NASA: Telescopes captured black hole destroying a star - NewsBreak

 NASA also shared an animation of the process, known as a tidal disruption event, as well.
 As they explain, when a star gets too close to a black hole, it is stretched out by black hole’s intense gravity until it becomes a river of hot gas.
 That gas is then wrapped around the black hole and gradually pulled into orbit, creating a bright disk.

 In the above graphic, NASA shows what that river may look like.
-From start to finish, the entire tidal disruption event can take just weeks or months.Recall issued for frozen chicken entrees sold at Walmart in Arkansas and 28 other states
+From start to finish, the entire tidal disruption event can take just weeks or months.Prepare for potentially disastrous pre-Christmas weather across the region

 Previously, scientists have only studied black holes surrounded by hot gas that accumulated over multiple decades, sometimes millennia, and form disks billions of miles wide.